johncoder-30/volume_control/README.md

-# volume_control
+# volume_control\n
-Detecting positions of thumb and index finger using mediapipe module calculating distance between two fingers using pycaw to adjust the volume of speakers based on distance between fingers
+Detecting positions of thumb and index finger using mediapipe module\n calculating distance between two fingers\n using pycaw to adjust the volume of speakers based on distance between fingers\n